nymtech/nym/documentation/operators/src/sandbox.md

 # this example is for nym-node in exit-gateway mode
 ./nym-node --config-file-env <PATH/TO/>sandbox.env run --mode exit-gateway --id <ID> --public-ips "$(curl -4 https://ifconfig.me)" --hostname "<YOUR_DOMAIN>" --http-bind-address 0.0.0.0:8080 --mixnet-bind-address 0.0.0.0:1789 true --location <COUNTRY_FULL_NAME>

-# In case you downloaded sandvbox.env to the same directory, <PATH> is not needed
+# In case you downloaded sandbox.env to the same directory, <PATH> is not needed
 ```

 3. Bond your node to Nym Sandbox environment: